-Consider a finite DPP defined by its correlation kernel \mathbf{K} (3.1) or likelihood kernel \mathbf{L} (3.2).
+Consider a finite DPP defined by its correlation kernel $\mathbf{K}$ (3.1) or likelihood kernel $\mathbf{L}$ (3.2).
 There exist three main types of exact sampling procedures:

-- 1. The spectral method requires the eigendecomposition of the correlation kernel K or the likelihood kernel L. It is based on the fact that generic DPPs are mixtures of projection DPPs together with the application of the chain rule to sample projection DPPs.
+- The spectral method (used by default) requires the eigendecomposition of the correlation kernel K or the likelihood kernel L. It is based on the fact that generic DPPs are mixtures of projection DPPs together with the application of the chain rule to sample projection DPPs.
 It is presented in Section Spectral method. - A Cholesky-based procedure which requires the correlation kernel K (even non-Hermitian!).
-It boilds down to applying the chain rule on sets; where each item in turn is decided to be excluded or included in the sample.
+It boils down to applying the chain rule on sets; where each item in turn is decided to be excluded or included in the sample.
 It is presented in Section Cholesky-based method. - 3.
 Recently, [DerezinskiCV19] have also proposed an alternative method to get exact samples: first sample an intermediate distribution and correct the bias by thinning the intermediate sample using a carefully designed DPP.
+This approach does not require a Cholesky/Eigen-decomposition of the DPP, but the runtime instead scale with the expected sample size of the DPP (see Number of points).
 It is presented in Section Intermediate sampling method.
+A more refined procedure based on this approach was introduced in [CDerezinskiV20] for k-DPP sampling.